amgwlee/enrollmentService/README.md

+This was my first time setting up a REST service with a non-relational database.
+ I picked MongoDB due to it's popularity and ease of initial setup.
+ Application was built using Java 8, Spring Boot, Maven, MongoDB, and OpenAPI 3.0.
+JUnit and Mockito used for testing.
+API calls and testing done using Postman.

 # enrollmentService
+!Important!

+Make sure you have an instance of MongoDB running locally before starting the service.
+This service is configured to connect to mongodb running on port 27017, and writes to the collection "enrollmentDB".

 Run the application by using __mvn spring-boot:run__

 Alternatively, you can build the JAR file with __mvn clean package__ and then run the JAR file, as follows: